Above Ground Storage Tanks (AST), 719-526-9411. The DPW Environmental Division AST Program staff manages

 Fort Carson Regulation 420-14.

-Class training is coordinated through Directorate of Plans, Training, Mobilization and Security - Individual
+scheduled through the Directorate of Plans, Training, Mobilization and

 area) and provides information to the DPW operations and maintenance contractor to assist the contractor